Female poses – 9 expert posing tips for photographing women

 When you (male or female) plant your weight firmly on both feet, you look confident, sure of yourself.
 Just mentally scroll through all the images of superheroes you’ve ever seen to confirm this.

-However, standing with weight on both feet and square on to camera will make anyone wider, which we don’t want to do to a woman.
+However, with full body poses for women, standing with weight on both feet and square on to camera makes everyone wider, which we don’t want to do to a woman.
 A straight on to camera pose can also be confrontational, and you don’t have to be confrontational in attitude to appear confident.

 You just need to look sure of yourself, which is communicated with a strong stance.